ory/hydra/docs/telemetry.md

 # Telemetry

 Our goal is to have the most reliable and fastest OAuth2 and OpenID Connect server.
-To achieve this goal, we meter endpoint performance and send a **summarized, anonymized** telemetry report ("anonymous usage statistics") to our servers.
-This helps us identify how changes impact performance and stability of ORY Hydra.
+To achieve this goal, ORY Hydra collects metrics on endpoint performance and sends a **fully anonymized** telemetry report ("anonymous usage statistics") to our servers.
+This data helps us understand how changes impact performance and stability of ORY Hydra and identify potential issues.

-We are fully transparent on this issue.
+ORY is a company registered in Germany, and we are very aware and sensible of and to privacy laws.
+Thus, we are fully transparent on what data we transmit why and how.
 The source code of the telemetry package is completely open source and located [here](https://github.com/ory/hydra/tree/master/metrics).
-It is possible to [turn this feature off](#disabling-telemetry), but we kindly ask you to keep it enabled.
+If you do not wish to help us improving ORY Hydra by sharing telemetry data, it is possible to [turn this feature off](#disabling-telemetry).

-**We are unable to link telemetry data to ip addresses.** The host's ip address is fully anonymized and never available to us.
-We collect but a few metrics, including latency, uptime, overall responses and information on the host such as number of CPUs.
-We do not collect user data, we do not collect data from the database.
-We filter all data out of request URLs and group them together by feature.
+To protect your privacy, we filter out any data that could identify you, or your users.
+We are taking the following measures to protect your privacy:

+1. We only transmit information on how often endpoints are requested, how fast they respond and what http status code was sent.
+2. We filter out any query parameters, headers, response and request bodies and path parameters.
+A full list of transmitted URL paths is listed in section [Request telemetry](#request-telemetry).
 For example:
   * `GET /clients/1235` becomes `GET /clients`
   * `GET /oauth2/token?param=1` becomes `GET /oauth2/token`
   * `POST /clients` strips out all post data and becomes `POST /clients`
+4. **We are unable to see or store the IP address of your host**, as the [IP is set to `0.0.0.0`](https://github.com/ory/hydra/tree/master/metrics/middleware.go) when transmitting data to Segment.
+5. We do not transmit any environment information from the host, except the operating system id (windows, linux, osx), the target architecture (amd64, darwin, ...), and the number of CPUs available on the host.

 ## Identification

-The ORY Hydra instance is identified using an unique identifier which is set every time ORY Hydra starts.
-The identifier is Universally Unique Identifier (V4) and is crypto-random.
+The running instance is identified using an unique identifier which is set every time ORY Hydra starts.
+The identifier is a Universally Unique Identifier (V4) and is thus a cryptographically safe random string.
 Identification is triggered when the instance has been running for more than 15 minutes.

-**We never identify, or share the ip address of the host.** The ip address is anonymized to `0.0.0.0` and is not available to us.

 We collect the following system metrics: